 HOMEROOM/FLEX TIME.
-All students are assigned by grade level to a homeroom, which takes place on specific days (TBA) following Block 1-2.
+All students are assigned by grade level to a homeroom, which takes place on specific days (TBD).
 This is a time for community building and education.
 Students are to report to homeroom on time and be attentive and participative in homeroom activities.

-STUDY HALL is held in the Learning Commons or assigned classroom during all blocks.
-It is a time of quiet study with the supervision of a proctor. during all blocks.
-It is a time of quiet study with the supervision of the librarian.
+STUDY HALL is held in the Learning Commons, or assigned classroom, or other designated area during all blocks.
+It is a time of quiet study with the supervision of a proctor, during all blocks.
 During the first semester, all freshmen are assigned to STUDY HALL during blocks when they are not scheduled for a class.
 At the end of the first semester of freshman year, students are evaluated by their teachers and the administration as to their ability to handle the privilege of MERIT TIME for the second semester.
 Their academic and conduct records will be reviewed.
 See below for instances that would place a student in STUDY HALL.